jcass77/django-apscheduler/README.md

 def my_job():
     # Your job processing logic here...
     pass

+# The `ensure_old_connections_are_closed` decorator ensures that database connections, that have become unusable or are
+# obsolete, are closed before and after our job has run.
+#
+# It is only required when your job needs to access the database and you are NOT making use of a database connection
+# pooler.
 @util.ensure_old_connections_are_closed
 def delete_old_job_executions(max_age=604_800):
+    """
-    """This job deletes all APScheduler job executions older than `max_age` from the database."""
+    This job deletes all APScheduler job executions older than `max_age` from the database.

+    :param max_age: The maximum length of time to retain old job execution records.
+Defaults to 7 days.
+    """
     DjangoJobExecution.objects.delete_old_job_executions(max_age)